huggingface/node-question-answering/README.md

 ## Details

 This package makes use of the [tokenizers](https://github.com/huggingface/tokenizers) library (built with Rust) to process the input text.
 It then runs the [DistilBERT](https://arxiv.org/abs/1910.01108) model (97% of BERT’s performance on GLUE) fine-tuned for Question Answering thanks to [TensorFlow.js](https://www.tensorflow.org/js).
+The default model and the vocabulary are automatically downloaded when installing the package and everything runs locally.

 You can provide your own options when instantating a `QAClient`: